 “The lag in accomplishing the intended 2012 flight testing content defers testing to following years, and in the meantime, will contribute to the program delivering less capability in the production aircraft in the near term,” said the report prepared by Michael Gilmore, the Pentagon’s director of operational test and evaluation.

 Gilmore said the program remained saddled by a high level of concurrency or overlap between development, production and testing.
-The Pentagon planned that overlap from the start, but its top weapons buyer, Frank Kendall, has said that in retrospect, that approach amounted to “acquisition malpractice.”
+The Pentagon planned that overlap from the start, but its top weapons buyer, Frank Kendall, last year described that approach as “acquisition malpractice.”

 The report said the program conducted 1,092 flight tests in 2012, 18 percent more than the 927 flight tests planned, running more tests than scheduled for the Marine Corps B-model and the Navy’s C-model or carrier variant.